 - 2.1 Accreditation-Procedure by which an authoritative body gives formal recognition that a body or person is competent to carry out specific tasks. - 2.2 Board measure-The term used to indicate that a board foot is the unit of measurement of lumber.
 The number of board feet in a piece of lumber is obtained by multiplying the nominal thickness in inches or fraction of an inch by the nominal width in feet by the length in feet.
-For metric measurement, [see 2.5]
+For metric measurement, [see 2.5].

-- 2.3 Certification--Procedure by which a third party gives written assurance that a product, process or service conforms to specified requirements. - 2.4 Characteristics-Distinguishing features which by their extent, location, and number determine the quality of a piece of lumber.
+- 2.3 Certification-Procedure by which a third party gives written assurance that a product, process or service conforms to specified requirements. - 2.4 Characteristics-Distinguishing features which by their extent, location, and number determine the quality of a piece of lumber.
 The limiting characteristics of any grade of lumber described in certified grading rules shall be expressed within the terms of the definitions in Appendix B. - 2.5 Cubic measurement-The term used to indicate that a cubic meter is the metric unit of measurement of lumber.
-The number of cubic meters in a piece of lumber is obtained by multiplying the dressed thickness in millimeters by the dressed width in millimeters by the length in meters, and dividing the product by 1,000,000. [see Appendix B1] - 2.6 Design values- Published design data that are representative of the strength and stiffness of specific grades and species/species groups of lumber. - 2.7 Dry lumber-Lumber of less than nominal 5-inch thickness which has been seasoned or dried to a maximum moisture content of 19 percent.
+The number of cubic meters in a piece of lumber is obtained by multiplying the dressed thickness in millimeters by the dressed width in millimeters by the length in meters and dividing the product by 1,000,000. [see Appendix B1] - 2.6 Design values- Strength and stiffness property values of structural lumber products published for design use.
+These values are determined for specific grades and species/species groups and reflect the fact that wood is an orthotropic material. - 2.7 Dry lumber-Lumber of less than nominal 5-inch thickness which has been seasoned or dried to a maximum moisture content of 19 percent.